knative/docs/docs/install/yaml-install/serving/install-serving-with-yaml.md

 !!! note
     **Only Kourier network plugin supported for IBM Z and IBM Power platform.**
-    Follow the below steps to install kourier.
-Post installation, [Use this alternative documentation](./install-serving-with-yaml-on-IBM-Z-and-IBM-P.md) to patch envoy image since we do not have envoy image support on IBM Z and IBM Power platforms, we will patch the envoy image based on RedHat Maistra.
+    Follow the below steps to install Kourier.
+Post installation, patch the envoy image based on RedHat Maistra as described in [this link](./install-serving-with-yaml-on-IBM-Z-and-IBM-P.md).

 <!-- TODO: Link to document/diagram describing what is a networking layer.  -->
 <!-- This indentation is important for things to render properly. -->